-Node-RED: Lecture 2 – Building your first flows
+Node-RED: Lecture 2 – Building your first flow

 This lecture will introduce you to the Node-RED visual tool and get you started building your first flow.
 You’ll learn how to create simple flows, use debug nodes to track messages through the flows and how to use the function node to write simple JavaScript code that tailors the node to your specific needs.